Review of Daniel Smith Watercolor Sticks

 So then, OK, what could be deemed necessary in this range?
 For people who like to mix their own colours, we will need to have a primary yellow, red and blue.
 Hansa Yellow Medium (HYM) (PY97) is a good choice as are Pyrrol Red (PR254) and either Ultramarine Blue (PB29) or Cobalt Blue (PB28) or both - cool and warm blues (good idea!) in this context.
 Of course, we will get different results when mixing either of the blues to yellow or red.
 I found that mixing the HYM to the Cobalt gives a more "sap green" result whereas mixing the HYM to the Ultramarine gave a more nuanced shade of "olive."
 The Cobalt Blue mixed with Pyrrol Red also gives a darker result than Ultramarine Blue mixed with Pyrrol Red.

 Aside from the primary Hansa Yellow Medium, I found Quinacridone Gold (PO48, PY150) and Nickel Azo Yellow (PY150) to be very useful with lovely results.
-(Note: Daniel Smith does not use the single pigment PO49 for Quinacridone Gold in their watercolor sticks or their 5ml tubes - they only use it in the 15ml tubes.)
 The transparent Yellow Ochre (PY43) can also be useful.
 I can instantly dispense with the semi-transparent Raw Sienna by using these three colours.
-The same can be said of the semi-transparent Burnt Sienna and Burnt Umber.
-I won't be using those either.
-Instead, I shall be using the excellent Quinacridone Burnt Orange, Quinacridone Sienna and the Primatek colour of Piemontite Genuine.
-And I can always use a little M. Graham Neutral Tint to tone down the colours, if the need arises.
+I shall be using the excellent Quinacridone Burnt Orange, Quinacridone Sienna, Hematite and Piemontite Genuine as my "earth" colours.

 Moving alone now to the red to violet ranges, as well as Pyrrol Red, I would go for Organic Vermilion (PR188,) Quinacridone Burnt Scarlet (PR206) and Quinacridone Violet (PV19.)
-The Quinacridone Red and Quinacridone Coral don't have very much going for them, in my opinion.
-They are far too light and without much character, although floral painters might like them.
+The Quinacridone Red and Quinacridone Coral don't have very much going for them in terms of granulation, in my opinion.
+They are far too light for me and without much character, although floral painters might like them.
 I also love Carbazole Violet (PV23RS) and Moonglow so have no need of the more-static Imperial Purple.

 In the blues, as mentioned, Ultramarine or Cobalt Blue as a primary colour, along with Phthalo Blue (Green Shade) (PN15:3) and the lovely Phthalo Turquoise (also PB15:3.)
 The latter colour is lovely in tints, especially when painting glass in a watercolour painting and has become one of my sure favorites.